HolographicWings/MHWilds-Mod_Lite-Environment/README.md

-# Wind Simulation Disabler - Installation Guide
+# Lite Environment - Installation Guide

 ## Description
 This mod **Disables the Wind Simulation, Global Illumination and Volumetric Fog** in *Monster Hunter Wilds*, which fix heavy lags with Old Gen GPUs.